top of page

 Rev. Joel Ellis

 Joel arrived at CCC in September 2013 and began encouraging the congregation to bring and read their Bibles as he preached expository sermons every Lord’s Day.
-Several months after his arrival, Joel began preaching through the Book of Romans, and that series would forever change CCC and their pastor.
-In the midst of significant controversy and division, God remained faithful to his people and to the preaching of his Word.
+Several months after his arrival, Joel began preaching through Paul’s letter to the Romans, and that series would forever change CCC and their pastor.
+In the midst of significant controversy and division, God remained faithful.
 Even as many left because of the changes that had been made to the worship and preaching, the Lord led many new families to the church who longed for biblical preaching and Reformed worship.
 The Lord had begun true reformation in the congregation, and he continued to teach and reform their pastor as well.

 bottom of page